horseleft

 HEALTH CARE: You are responsible for maintaining the health of your animal, including seeing that your horse is wormed on a regular basis (approximately every two months), and that all shots and vaccines are kept up to date.
 If you notice any symptoms of ill health, you are required to take immediate action to remedy the problem.
 If we notice a problem, we will do whatever we can to ease any discomfort your animal may be having, and will promptly notify you that your horse needs attention.
 If no action is taken by you within a reasonable period of time after you are notified, or if we are unable to reach you, we will make arrangements for a veterinarian to treat your animal if we feel that this is warranted.
 The cost for this will be assessed to you.
 If your horse requires aftercare and you are unable to perform the actions needed to take care of the animal (such as bandaging, giving pills or paste, etc.), we may be able to perform those duties for you.
 Charges for this will depend upon the actions taken, and will be assessed on a case-by-case basis.

 PLEASE - NO TROTTING, CANTERING OR GALLOPING ON THE PROPERTY, except of course in designated areas (arena/turnouts/round pen).
 Our property comprises six acres.
 It is bordered on the WEST side by the strip center along Cave Creek Road; on the EAST side along the driveway to our home; on the SOUTH side by the road leading to the tack room and horse corrals; and on the NORTH side by the northern boundary of the frame house that is next to the stone house.
 Look for our bright red No Trespassing signs; except for the eastern part of the property, these mark the boundaries.
 When you are within the property boundaries and are heading away from or back to the ranch, be sure your horse is at a walk.
-A running horse on the property is a signal to us that something is wrong, that the horse and/or rider may be out of control and a danger to other horses and riders.
-An arena and round pen are provided; please use them, or the trails, if you want to run!

 OTHER BOARDERS’ HORSES: Interacting with horses belonging to other boarders is not permitted without the owner’s permission.
 Please do not touch other horses, feed them, groom them, turn them out, etc. without the owner’s permission.
 If you feel that a horse is being neglected in some way or needs other attention, or if you notice problems with waterers or feeders or care in general, contact Bruce or Patty and we will take appropriate measures to assess the situation and rectify the problem.